 Bucks County Health Improvement Partnership

-BCHIP involvement and ongoing support of BCARES serves as a keystone for collaborations among the many partners involved in the program and serves as a model for how our health systems can partner with community behavioral health programs to support better outcomes in Bucks County.
+BCHIP’s involvement and ongoing support of BCARES serves as a keystone for collaboration among the many partners involved in the program and is a model for how health systems and community behavioral health programs can work together to achieve better outcomes in Bucks County.

-BCARES will also serve any individual with any substance use disorder who is being treated in one of the six Bucks County hospitals.
-The CRS will provide recovery support, education, resources and treatment options.
-Families and significant others are also provided with support and resources.
+BCARES serves individuals with any substance use disorder who are receiving care in one of the six Bucks County hospitals.
+Families and significant others are also provided with education, resources, and ongoing support.

-BCARES enhancements include BCARES Family Connect and Healthcare Professionals Opposing Stigma.
+Program enhancements include BCARES Family Connect and Healthcare Professionals Opposing Stigma, further strengthening support for individuals, families, and healthcare providers.

 WHO DOES BCARES SERVE?